-Epilepsy affects more than 500,000 people in the UK, and for these people and their families and friends, knowing what precautions to take and what to do in an emergency are important.
+For people with epilepsy and their families and friends, knowing what precautions to take and what to do in an emergency is important.

 Seizure precautions and tips